Photon: Federated LLM Pre-Training: Introduction

-In this work, we present \systemx, the first open-source FL system for executing pre-training of LLMs across a distributed setting - composed of individuals privately owing a handful of hardware accelerators - communicating through the Internet.
-We show that SystemX effectively navigates the trade-off between performance and efficiency and fills the gap for researchers and practitioners to federatedly pre-train high-performance LLMs off the shelf.
-Notably, \systemx has been used for pre-training the \emph{first} family of federated decoder-only large language models \emph{from scratch}, scaling model size up to 7B.
-Moreover, academic and industry researchers have used \systemx to execute $1811$ experiments and submit six papers to international machine-learning venues.
-We built \systemx on the \texttt{Flower} framework and published its complete implementation at \href{https://anonymous.4open.science/r/systemx_llm-E74F/README.md}{this repository}.
+In this work, we present \photon, the first open-source FL system for executing pre-training of LLMs across a distributed setting - composed of individuals privately owing a handful of hardware accelerators - communicating through the Internet.
+We show that \photon effectively navigates the trade-off between performance and efficiency and fills the gap for researchers and practitioners to federatedly pre-train high-performance LLMs off the shelf.
+Notably, \photon has been used for pre-training the \emph{first} family of federated decoder-only large language models \emph{from scratch}, scaling model size up to 7B.
+Moreover, academic and industry researchers have used \photon to execute $1811$ experiments and submit six papers to international machine-learning venues.
+We built \photon on the \texttt{Flower} framework -- the code is \href{https://github.com/relogu/photon}{publicly available}.

-The contributions of this work are the following: \begin{compactenum} \item We introduce \systemx, the first open-source system for federated LLM pre-training over the Internet, enabling collaboration across private GPUs or distributed subsets of data centers worldwide. \systemx has successfully trained the first federated family of decoder-only LLMs from scratch, reaching lower perplexities than centralized training for models up to $7$B parameters. \item We show that \systemx achieves up to $20\%$ higher throughput (samples/sec) than centralized distributed training, requiring $64\times$–$512\times$ less communication. \item We propose a novel federated pre-training approach exploiting the robustness to hyperparameters of federated averaging in order to combine small device batch sizes with high learning rates.
-This allows models trained with \systemx to converge twice as fast as previous methods, such as DiLoCo~\citep{DiLoCo}. \item By combining high throughput with our optimization method, we demonstrate that training time with \systemx reduces as more compute resources are added up to a certain batch size limit.
+The contributions of this work are the following: \begin{compactenum} \item We introduce \photon, the first open-source system for federated LLM pre-training over the Internet, enabling collaboration across private GPUs or distributed subsets of data centers worldwide. \photon has successfully trained the first federated family of decoder-only LLMs from scratch, reaching lower perplexities than centralized training for models up to $7$B parameters. \item We show that \photon achieves up to $20\%$ higher throughput (samples/sec) than centralized distributed training, requiring $64\times$–$512\times$ less communication.
+Furthermore, \photon is significantly more robust than standard data-parallel approaches since workers can continue training if another participant in the federation fails. \item We propose a novel federated pre-training approach exploiting the robustness to hyperparameters of federated averaging to combine small device batch sizes with high learning rates.
+This allows models trained with \photon to converge twice as fast as previous methods, such as DiLoCo~\citep{DiLoCo}. \item By combining high throughput with our optimization method, we demonstrate that the training time with \photon reduces as more compute resources are added up to a certain batch size limit.
 This achieves a compute-time trade-off similar to centralized pre-training. \end{compactenum}